 This stimulated his later development of Kiatsu, a system of treating physical illness by pressing with the fingers and extending the ki into the body.
 Tohei described this as allowing the person to heal themselves.

 After his fight with pleurisy he returned to his judo studies, but they were not satisfactory for Tohei, he wanted more than just physical training and did not think that judo was the right art for him to practise, although he continued studying judo until he started Aikido.

 In 1940, when he was 19 years of age, his judo instructor, Shohei Mori, recommended that he meet with the founder of aikido Morihei Ueshiba.

 At this point Koichi Tohei was dissatisfied with judo and set off to see the master of this new martial art.
 Tohei said when he first met with an aikido instructor and practised some techniques at the Ueshiba dojo, he had doubts about aikido and its value to him.

 He continued to train his mind with meditation and misogi.
 Tohei trained aikido for six months before being sent as a representative (dairi) to teach at the Shumei Okawa school and the military police academy.

-This was before he was ranked.
+This was before he was even ranked.
 Later Morihei Ueshiba presented Tohei with the rank of 5th dan after he had begun his military service.

 Koichi Tohei Sensei, like so many other Japanese youths at the time, was drafted into the Imperial army in October 1942.
 He saw action in China and was stranded there at the end of the war until 1946.

 According to Chinese records, Tohei treated captured Chinese soldiers well, which led to Chinese authorities avoiding his unit when they attacked.
 Tohei is said to have left China with more soldiers than he started with.

 In 1969 Tohei was asked by Ueshiba to accept the new rank of 10th dan, which Tohei accepted, after having previously refused it.
 The top-rank in Aikido had been 8th dan, but the ranks were expanded by Ueshiba for practical as well as political reasons.